-Confidence in the U.S. housing market is increasing among Americans at the same time that most believe the country’s economy is on the wrong track, according to Fannie Mae (FNMA)’s June 2012 National Housing Survey.
+Confidence in the U.S. housing market is increasing among Americans at the same time that most believe the country’s economy is on the wrong track, according to Fannie Mae (FNMA:US)’s June 2012 National Housing Survey.

 Americans expect home prices to rise 2 percent on average in the next year, the highest estimate since the government- sponsored mortgage company began its monthly survey in June 2010.
 In the May survey, respondents predicted a 1.4 percent price increase.